UtoECat/onlylua/README.md

 6. Some small perfomance extensions :
 - typenames are GCFIXED now
 - `void lua_pushobjtype(lua_State* L, int idx)` returns it to the stack without expensive string table lookups.
+7. Some CAPI/lua baselib useful but not very compatible changes

 ## warning
 this project is still in development.
 If you have some issues - please send them to the `issues` on the GitHub page with this repository : [link](https://github.com/UtoECat/onlylua)